 Transportation is the largest source of air pollution in the Bay Area, and commute travel accounts for nearly half of total motor vehicle travel on an average weekday.
 The Program will decrease motor vehicle travel and traffic congestion, and reduce emissions of greenhouse gases and other air pollutants, thus protecting public health and the climate by encouraging the use of alternative commute modes such as transit, vanpool, carpool, bicycling, and walking.
-In addition, when employers offer commuter benefits, they may take advantage of tax savings that exist for commuter benefits in the federal tax code.
+In addition, when employers offer commuter benefits, they take advantage of tax savings benefits in the federal tax code.